R-Yin-217/DS4420_ML-DM2_CourseProject/README.md

                 This is the dataset made from FURMAN and organized by each year.

         - generate_dataset.ipynb

             This is the code which is used to convert FURMAN into dataset.

+- Sentiment Analysis
+    - sentiment_analysis.ipynb

+        This is the code to do the sentiment analysis for the sentiment_dataset.
+Here are tools we used in this file.

+        1. Libraries
+            - VaderSentiment
+            - TextBlob
+            - AFINN